 It is not necessary to have direct contact with other dogs for the disease to be spread.
 The virus is so persistent that the infected dog’s environment needs to be cleaned with a potent disinfectant to prevent spread to other dogs.
 Outbreaks occur regularly throughout Australia, especially in summer.

-Alice Springs and the surrounding area has a very high prevalance of parvovirus, therefore making vaccinations very important to ensure good health for your dog and preventing the spread of this fatal disease.
+Alice Springs and the surrounding area has a very high prevalence of parvovirus, therefore making vaccinations very important to ensure good health for your dog and preventing the spread of this fatal disease.

 Canine distemper is a highly contagious viral disease that can affect dogs of any age with young puppies being at highest risk.